 • Acts 26:19 is the verse under consideration.

 • 2 Cor 12:1 does not say whether the visions were intra-mental or extra-mental.1

-Given that this vision (optasia) is a reference to Jesus's appearing, it is also--inevitably--a physical appearince since the author of Acts is clear in reporting that Paul said it was physical.
-He said in the immediate context that the light shine all around them and that “we had all fallen to the ground” (in verse 13).
-This is relevant because, if Paul (and the author of Acts) are competent users of the Greek, then we can expect that a physical appearance like this can be properly called an optasia.
+Given that this vision (optasia) is a reference to Jesus's appearing, it is also, inevitably, a physical appearance since the author of Acts is clear in reporting that Paul said it was physical.
+He said in the immediate context that the light shone all around them and that “we had all fallen to the ground” (in verse 13).
+This is relevant because if Paul and the author of Acts are competent users of Greek, then we can expect that a physical appearance like this can be properly called an optasia.